Important PPP update for 2021

 - Where you can find help submitting your updated PPP application to an SBA-approved lender

-The CARES Act, passed on 3/27/2020 established a $350 Billion stimulus package for American businesses, including the Paycheck Protection Program which will provide up to $10M, potentially forgivable loans to small businesses with fewer than 500 employees.
+The CARES Act, passed on 3/27/2020 established an (initially) $350 Billion stimulus package for American businesses, including the Paycheck Protection Program which will provide up to $10M, potentially forgivable loans to small businesses with fewer than 500 employees.

 IMPORTANT UPDATE: On June 5, 2020, President Trump signed into law new updates to PPP loan forgiveness requirements, extending the covered period to 24 weeks, reducing the minimum loan funding that must be spent on payroll to 60%, and easing the requirements for maintaining staffing and compensation levels.
 Please read the details here.

-Many businesses have been scrambling to apply or to find an SBA-approved lender, but it’s VITAL to note that if you have completed your PPP loan application prior to 4/3/2020, you need to apply again using the new form.
+Many businesses have been scrambling to apply or to find an SBA-approved lender, but it’s VITAL to note that if you completed your PPP loan application prior to 4/3/2020, you need to apply again using the new PPP application form.

-You can re-use your original answers, but if you’ve already filled out your application using the form that was available prior to 4/3/2020, you do need to do it again.
+You can re-use many of your original answers, but if you’ve already filled out your application using the form that was available prior to 4/3/2020, you do need to do it again.

-How does the new PPP application form differ from the previous one?
+How did the 2020 PPP application form differ from the previous one?